 But We Booked the Guesthouse!

-When we finally landed at the forest department guesthouse we had to wait for the person in-charge.
+When we finally landed at the forest department guesthouse we had to wait for the person in charge.
 We told him we had booked a room and he flatly refused it saying he had no information about it.

-I was feeling so tried, cold and hungry that for a moment I did not know what to say.
+I was feeling so tired, cold and hungry that for a moment I did not know what to say.
 Then I simply sat down on the porch and told him that he had to give us a room.
 We had come walking from Bagi and there is no way we are going anywhere!
 Then he asked if we need two rooms or one?
 Now I was getting some clue.

 Part of his problem was that I do not ‘look’ married according to the Hindu tradition.

 We simply insisted that he had to give us a room and he should call up his Mandi office or the DFO’s cell phone to confirm our reservation.
-He did try calling some number on my cell (it worked there in middle of nowhere and there was no other phone) but could not get through.
+He did try calling some number on my cell (it worked there in the middle of nowhere and there was no other phone) but could not get through.

 He finally relented and gave us a room.
 By the next day he was convinced that we are married (have been for past seven years).